usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/Boolean/Any/Any.md

 ---
-title: "Boolean Any"
+title: Boolean Any
-keywords: "any"
+keywords:
+  - any

 ---

 #### Synopsis